actuday6418/bob/README.md

 # Running release
 		./bob example.bob

-# Example
+# Examples
-Check out the file main.bob in the root of this repository.
+Check out the files in the examples directory.

 # Overview of the syntax
 1. Bob statements are called sentences.